KenKundert/quantiphy/doc/examples.rst

 encountered when working with real-world systems when numbers are involved.
 And when encountered, the numbers often use SI scale factors to make them easier to read and write.
-Surprisingly, most computer languages do not support numbers in these forms, meaning that when working with physical quantities, one often has to choose between using a form that is easy for computers to read or one that is easy for humans to read.
+Surprisingly, most computer languages do not support numbers in these forms.

+When working with physical quantities, one often has to choose between using a form that is easy for computers to read or one that is easy for humans to read.
 For example, consider this table of critical frequencies needed in jitter tolerance measurements in optical communication:

 .. code-block:: python